 Judo Session

-Bushido Judo Club is fortunate to have many coaches that have the knowledge to provide important and friendly tuition.
-Judo training at Bushido Judo Club is an exciting, fun, safe, and supportive environment with the main goal being to learn judo and to improve yourself through understanding judo.
+Bushido Judo Club is fortunate to have an enthusiastic very knowledgeable 14-member coaching team that provide a high standard friendly judo tuition.
+Judo training at Bushido Judo Club is an exciting, fun, safe, and supportive experience in a positive environment with the main goal being to learn judo and improve yourself through understanding judo's principles: Respect, Modesty, Sincerity, Friendship, Honour, Politeness and Self-Control.

 Every judo session begins with bowing to the instructor/s, this is a display of respect.
 Throughout the training session judokas (judo players) bow to each other before and after practice.